Mikoyan MiG-29M: Egypt

+Egyptian presence in Sudan

 Five of the MiG-29s were at Merowe Air Base at the start of the 2023 Sudan clashes where they were captured by the Rapid Support Forces.
-By 17 April 2023, satellite imagary appeared to show at least one had been destroyed and two damaged.
+By 17 April 2023, satellite imagery appeared to show at least one had been destroyed and two damaged.

+Upgraded Airframes

 Syria

-A first contract for 12 of the new fighters was signed in 2007, making the Syrian Air Force the very first client, with deliveries set to be completed by 2012.
+A first contract for 12 of the new fighters was signed in 2007, making the Syrian Air Force the very first client to have ordered the MIG-29M, with deliveries set to be completed by 2012.
 Syria reportedly agreed to buy 12 additional MiG-29M/M2s in 2012.
 In July 2012 at the Farnborough Air Show, Russia announced it would not deliver weapons, including combat aircraft, to Syria due to the ongoing Syria Civil War.
 On 31 May 2013, RSK MiG's director general, Sergei Korotkov, stated that the company plans to sign a contract with Syria to deliver "more than 10" MiG-29 M/M2 and that a Syrian delegation was in Moscow to discuss terms and deadlines of a new contract supplying fighter jets to Syria.
 At the end of May 2020, a batch of 12 MiG-29SMTs has been delivered.
+Note that it is unclear if any second generation MiG-29M/M2s were delivered to Syria (MiG-29SMT is an upgrade of first generation MiG-29).